 The newly placed constraints essentially meant that the project schedule will be severely impacted and with it the total cost to complete.
 The number and complexity of the constraints made it quite difficult to evaluate manually the impact of the constraints on time to complete and equipment requirements.
 As a result of the newly added complexity the simulation team was asked to help in quantifying the impact of the new constraints and substantiating a claim by CCC for an extension of time.

-CCC already had a well-established AnyLogic-based earthworks simulator used to forecast equipment and time requirements for earthworks operations.
-Using that simulator requires multiple parameter inputs including the assumed average speed the trucks will travel on their haul routes and back.
-With the new truck route imposed on the project, it was very difficult to estimate manually the average speed the trucks would run at.
+CCC already had a well-established construction simulation model made in AnyLogiс software.
+This model was used for basic construction optimization: to forecast equipment and time requirements for earthworks operations.
+Using the earthworks simulator requires multiple parameter inputs, including the assumed average speed the trucks will travel on their haul routes and back.
+With a new truck route imposed on the project, it was very difficult to manually estimate the average speed the trucks would run at.

-- Very quickly build a model of the route and its segments
+- Very quickly build a construction optimization model representing the route and its segments

 - Add a map of the routes and superimpose an animation of the trucks traversing the routes to make it easier to explain the work visually to stakeholders.

 The average speeds deduced from the truck route simulator were then fed into the earthworks construction simulation model along with the remainder of the new constraints.
 These included: